Sign-Up FAQs

 1. We ask for a goal of 12 walks per year (ideally once/month) in hopes that we are encouraging healthy activity all year long.
 If you fall a little bit short, no problem at all.

-3. We will provide a waiver and sign-in sheet for walkers to complete and we’d like you to send that back to us after each walk.
+3. We will provide a waiver and sign-in sheet for walkers to complete, and we’d like you to send that information to us after each walk by submitting a post-walk survey.

 YES!
 We don’t want money to stop you from getting people moving.
 Click here for current funding options.

-• Walk with a Doc events can be led by a medical professional with an advanced medical degree such as a Physician, Resident Physician, Nurse Practitioner, Physician Assistant, or someone with a doctorate degree in a healthcare field, such as DDS, PharmD, Psy.D, DPT, OTD, DPM.
+• Walk with a Doc events can be led by a medical professional with an advanced medical degree such as a Physician, Resident Physician, Nurse Practitioner, Physician Assistant, or someone with a doctorate degree in a healthcare field, such as DDS, PharmD, Psy.D, DPT, OTD, DPM, DC.

 • Walk with a Future Doc events can be led by medical students under the supervision of a faculty member or licensed healthcare provider.